papermashea/ds-2020/ds_overviewDocumentation.md

 ## Data Structures Assignment Documentation

+**Please note that halfway through the semester I updated my method of using a "master" branch for all my work to using a "main" branch for all my work.
+Documentation below has been updated**

 ### Notes & Resources
 Resources and thoughts for this class are kept in an ongoing series of weekly notes